darltrash/lumi/docs/mimi.md

 <br>

 ### So, about the syntax
-The syntax is very inspired off INI and TOML but it is not identical.
+The syntax is designed to be the mid-point between INI and TOML; simple like INI, but standarized and solid as TOML.

+It has simplicity as it's main priority (both from the parsing standpoint and the user experience standpoint.)

+It was born from the consideration that INI tends to be very unstable in my experience, and TOML tends to be overkill for most of what I do, So I made my own and it looks like this:

 *Preview:*
 ```yaml